judepayne/draw-graph/web-draw-graph/help1.md

 ####Commenting out lines

 Use a semi-colon ';' or a double semi-colon ';;' at the beginning or any line in the input data, apart from the header line which must always be present, to have draw-graph ignore the line.
 This is often useful while you're working.

-####Splitting text labels

-Please pull up the 'Friendship graph' example again.
-Notice how the text of the 'cristolene' node is too wide and slightly extends over the egdes.
-Find the (single) row that specifies the 'cristoline' node and replace it with this:

-    e:pandas:crist-+olene,pandas:sharhar

-The plus `+` symbol is used to split text in a node label.
-There's just one thing to be careful of and that is the definition of that node is now literally `pandas:crist-+lene`, so if you wish to overflow text for a node where is one more than one edge (i.e. present in more than one row in the data) be sure to change the definition of the node in both, or Graphviz will think that they are two different nodes.

 ### Options<div id=“options” />